MACSEC-Proje-Gelistirme/GitGud/README.md

 ## Contact

-📧 For questions or support, please reach out to [huseynteymurrr74@gmail.com](mailto:huseynteymurrr74@gmail.com) or open an issue in this repository.
+📧 open an issue in this repository.

 ---